narenkram/steadfast-monorepo/readme.md

 #### What it does:

-1. Starts the steadfast-stoic-app at `localhost: 5173`
+1. Starts the steadfast-app at `localhost: 5173`
-2. Starts the steadfast-stoic-api server at `localhost: 3000`
+2. Starts the steadfast-api server at `localhost: 3000`
 3. Starts the flattrade-websocket server at `localhost: 8765`
 4. Starts the shoonya-websocket server at `localhost: 8766`